 - See Waimea Canyon: Nicknamed the “Grand Canyon of the Pacific” by Mark Twain, Waimea Canyon doesn’t disappoint.
 Waimea Canyon stretches 10 miles, dropping as deep as 3600 feet, making it a must-see for first-time visitors.

-- Hang out in Hanalei Town: This soul surfing town is full of cute shops and restaurants.
-Put your little one in the pram and take a walk around, grab a bit to eat, or browse through the boutique shops.
+- Hang out in Hanalei Town: This soul-surfing town is full of cute shops and restaurants.
+Put your little one in the pram and walk around, grab a bit to eat, or browse the boutique shops.

-- Take a train ride at Kilohana Plantation: The 40-minute conductor-narrated train ride through 105-acres of a former sugar cane plantation is fun for adults and children.
+- Take a train ride at Kilohana Plantation: The 40-minute conductor-narrated train ride through 105 acres of a former sugar cane plantation is fun for adults and children.
 On the train, you will learn about the history of the estate and various types of produce grown on the land.
-The train will stop along the ride so you can have a chance to feed the wild pigs, goats, and sheep.
+The parade will stop along the ride so you can have a chance to feed the wild pigs, goats, and sheep.

 - See Wailua Falls: Kauai’s most famous waterfall.
-Easily accessible, you can practically drive up to this 85-foot waterfall, making it a popular spot for tourists.
+Easily accessible, you can practically drive up to this 85-foot waterfall, making it a popular tourist spot.
 It is also the backdrop to the opening sequence of the TV show Fantasy Island.

-Best Area to Stay on Kaui for Kids
+Best Area to Stay on Kaui for Families

 - The North Shore is best for families if you want stunning beaches, gorgeous backdrops, and luxury.
-With lush, beautiful landscapes, this side of the island gets a bit more rain than the rest of the island.
+With lush, beautiful landscapes, this side of the island gets a bit more rain than the rest.
 The north shore is home to the surf town of Hanalei, which is easily walkable to the beach with kids.

 - The South Shore is best for families wanting sunny and dry weather, a resort feel, and easily accessible beaches.
-Poipu is the resort area with a diverse array of accommodation, though many are limited budget options.
+Poipu is a resort area with diverse accommodations, though many are limited budget options.
 For a quieter laid-back option, look into the Waimea Plantation Cottages.

 Tips for Families: Air-conditioning is not as standard in Kaui, especially if renting a condo.
-Check with the owners ahead of time or look at staying at one of the resorts.
+Check with the owners ahead or look at staying at one of the resorts.